Ma Mère: Plot

 Seventeen-year-old Pierre has recently left a Catholic boarding school to live with his wealthy parents at their villa on the island of Gran Canaria.
 Pierre's father dies, leaving his mother Hélène to care for him.
 While in a restaurant, his mother reveals to him that she had been unfaithful to her husband many times with his knowledge and feels no shame about it.
 She then insists that her son accept her promiscuous ways.
 Soon after this, Pierre finds a closet full of his father's pornography.
 His reaction is to furiously masturbate and then to urinate on the magazine pages.

 Hélène encourages her uninhibited sex partner Réa to have sex with Pierre.
 She does so in public at Gran Canaria's Yumbo Centrum, a popular shopping and nightlife complex.
 Hélène looks on longingly as the partially clothed couple copulates with passersby raising no objections.

 Afterwards, Hélène includes her son in an orgy with her friends, including Hansi.
 After the orgy, Hélène decides that she must leave her son to travel.
 While saying goodbye to Pierre, she implies that something taboo has happened between them and that she must leave to prevent it from happening again.

 Upon Hélène's departure, Hansi enters Pierre's life as a friend.
 She admits befriending Pierre at Hélène's encouragement but denies receiving a fee from her.
 Their friendship blossoms into a tender romance and they both fall in love.
 During their relationship, Hansi reveals that she has participated in sado-masochistic sex many times as a dominatrix with her friend Loulou as the willing masochist.
 She adds Hélène arranged these encounters as sexual exhibitions for tourists.

 Hélène returns home with Réa.
 Upon arriving, she finds her son and Hansi socializing at a bar near the villa.
 Hélène and Pierre greet each other and chat while gazing into each other's eyes, with Hansi looking on jealously.
 Hélène invites her son to sleep with her.
 He agrees.

 Hélène and Pierre enter the house's wine cellar.
 Hélène asks her son to cut her abdomen with a razor while he masturbates, and as he climaxes, she slits her own throat.
 Paramedics take away her body.
-Pierre says good-bye to his mother before the cremation.
+Pierre says goodbye to his mother before the cremation.
 He enters the room where she lies in state and masturbates, exclaiming that he does not want to die as she is carried out.